zahlio/scrapoxy/docs/standard/providers/ovhcloud/README.md

       "appSecret": "YOUR APP SECRET",
       "consumerKey": "YOUR CONSUMERKEY",
       "serviceId": "YOUR SERVICEID",
-      "region": "YOUR REGION (could be: GRA1)",
+      "region": "YOUR REGION (could be: BHS1, GRA1 or SBG1)",
       "sshKeyName": "YOUR SSH KEY (could be: mykey)", "flavorName": "vps-ssd-1",
       "snapshotName": "YOUR SNAPSHOT NAME (could be: forward-proxy)"